idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 The `NekRSProblem` assists in input file setup by declaring many of these coupling fields automatically.
 For this example, two auxiliary variables named `temp` and `avg_flux` are added automatically; these variables receive incoming and outgoing transfers to/from nekRS.
+You will see both `temp` and `avg_flux` referred to in the solid input file `Transfers` section.

-The `nek.i` input file only describes how nekRS is wrapped within the MOOSE framework;
+In addition, the `nek.i` input file only describes how nekRS is wrapped within the MOOSE framework;
-in addition to the `fluid.re2` mesh file, each nekRS simulation requires at least three additional files, that share the same case name `fluid` but with different extensions.
+with the `fluid.re2` mesh file, each nekRS simulation requires at least three additional files, that share the same case name `fluid` but with different extensions.
 The additional nekRS files are: